Encircled By My Heritage

 My mother spent time in a tuberculosis sanatorium in North Carolina one mile from Black Mountain College.
 She told me she walked through the woods to the progressive college for to take violin lessons, to attend occasional lectures, and for parties.
 She was impressed with the atmosphere of openness.
 Among the faculty and students were "people of every shade of political opinion, from Marxist to Nazi to Capitalist."
 (Here is a new article about Black Mountain College that I think is great: Art as a Learning Process: The Legacy of Black Mountain College - I can see why my mother was impressed.)

 Strange double exposure of my mom and a tree.

-And she met and married my father who had moved to New York for a job (and to re-join his parents).
+My mother met and married my father who had moved to New York for a job as a film editor and to re-join his parents.

 My parents on their wedding day.

 Wedding day with the family.